 Juniper Springs is a 13 million gallon natural springs area that was developed in the 1930's to enclose it with a cement wall.
 It is surrounded by a beautiful setting and has a lot to offer.
 Not only can you swim, tube, and snorkel in the spring (as well as dive/jump into the spring), the place also offers canoeing/kayaking rentals, camping, an old mill to look at, and some good hiking.

 We took the Juniper Creek Nature Trail, which is located behind the spring and old mill.
 The Juniper Creek Nature Trail is around .75 miles each direction (you reach a spot where it ends and you need to turn around and take the same path back).
 The trail is all boardwalk and is wheelchair and stroller accessible.
-Before you hit the trail there is an old mill to tour, which features enterpretive information about the mill and spring's history.
+Before you hit the trail there is an old mill to tour, which features interpretive information about the mill and spring's history.

 We had a great hike on the Juniper Creek Nature Trail.
 There are little spots to stop along the way to view things.
 We several skinks, a toad, spiders, a pileated woodpecker, and more.
-The nature trail takes you back to a bridge where you can loverlook some springs bubbling up.
+The nature trail takes you back to a bridge where you can overlook some springs bubbling up.
 It's beautiful!

 After the hike we changed clothes to cool off in the spring.
 They do have full bathrooms and changing areas, plenty of picnic tables (even some that are covered), and even a small supply store.
 You can rent canoes to take the 7-mile run.
 You can also take your own canoe or kayak.